MeFisto94/Sargerust/README.md

 Things that still need to be implemented (loosely sorted by priority):

-- Rendering of the terrain material (create a dedicated shader)
+- More standalone focus without always requiring a fully running dedicated server.
 - Physics: Cleaning up, debug rendering (because I think the shapes are mis-rotated or placed), debugging crashes once the above is accomplished.
+Walking is sluggish, everything.
 - Third Person Camera Controller (and sending `MOVE_FACING` packets)
 - Entity Component System (hecs?) to keep track of all the gameobjects (moving geometry), especially NPCs
     - Rendering thereof
+- Debug Shader Reloading
 - Reading of DBC files, especially in preparation for:
 - Game Logic.
 Casting spells and showing stats (mana, health) mainly.
 - Portals, Water, and other less important render objects